Timo-Schroeder/chessmatey/README.md

-# ChessMatey
+# Chess Matey
-ChessMatey - An open-source tournament manager for the Ubuntu desktop.
+Chess Matey - An open-source tournament manager for the Ubuntu desktop.